University of Oregon Courses for High School Students Program

 - The name, phone number and e-mail address of the applicant's parent or guardian;

-- The course or courses in which the applicant wishes to enroll in fall 2013;
+- The course or courses in which the applicant wishes to enroll in winter/spring 2014;

 - Whether the applicant has maintained a 3.0 grade point average for the past two years;